acne + candida-safe chicken tikka masala and saag paneer

 i figured that the only substitutions we'd need to make would be to replace any cream with coconut milk, yogurt with coconut yogurt and cheese with the kite hill cheeses. the dishes were pretty simple to make, considering the rich depth of flavors that came from combining several healthy spices, a few aromatics and a squeeze of lemon.

-after a night out with the boys, my SO C came home smelling deliciously of shallimar, and i was instantly jealous. i went to bed with dreams of chicken tikka masala and saag paneer - my 2 ultimate faves. the next day, we made chicken tikka masala (not a totally authentic indian dish, as it was
+after a night out with the boys, my SO C came home smelling deliciously of shallimar, and i was instantly jealous. i went to bed with dreams of chicken tikka masala and saag paneer - my 2 ultimate faves. the next day, we made chicken tikka masala (not a totally authentic indian dish, as it was supposedly created by immigrants in the UK), saag paneer and aromatic basmati rice. i went ahead and tried making the same basmati rice recipe using quinoa for liesse (who's allergic to gluten, rice and buckwheat) and it came out pretty delish!

 chicken tikka masala is a dish that usually comes with grilled chicken cubes floating in a cream and tomato based spiced sauce. saag paneer is a sort of creamed spinach with fresh cheese chunk dish, with a few peppers thrown in. and the aromatic basmati rice i like to make is steamed with toasted spices like cardamom pods, star anise, cumin seeds and sauteed onions.